Back to Projects

 Reflections

 The role of a co-creative director who has never been part of the creative team ever was a juncture that stirred both self-doubt and moments of sheer panic.
-As I grappled with the weight of the responsibility and the expectations that came with it, I can only feel grateful for this opportunity and the support/guidance that accompanied me throughout this transformative journey.

 This role not only challenged my skills and leadership capabilities, but also taught me the value of embracing the unknown by pushing past my doubts.
 Working closely with these talented individuals, I realized the essential value of collective making.